 Another thing that disturbed me about the show is the idea of love and unity.
 It’s sweet to hear such talk of merging oneself with a lover–to be part of his flesh and belonging to him.
 It’s romantic but eerie.
 Who in the world would want to fuse in with another human being like conjoined twins?
 The quote below sounds like a horror story!

 I am my husband’s life as he is fully as mine.
 We are bone of each other’s bone and flesh of each other’s flesh.

 Despite my pessimism towards everlasting love, I enjoyed Jane Erye very much.
 It is clean, romantic, dark, and innocent.
-Watch it if you want your heart to be captivated with beautiful dialogue.
-What is the harm to romanticize some love into your life?
+Watch it if you want your heart to be captivated by beautiful dialogue.
+What is the harm to romanticize some love in your life?
 Love can feel like a scary thing especially when emotions take over.

 One thought on “Jane Eyre BBC (1983) Review: A Romantically Crazy Love Story”